pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

 ^ Once we have the data structure definition in place, we need to make this runnable, and this is what goes by as _interpretation_ or _compilation_.

-Interpretation is completely free: we have no constraints coming from our DSL about what we need to do with the data structure we built.
+^Interpretation is completely free: we have no constraints coming from our DSL about what we need to do with the data structure we built.

-In this case we use ZIO and doobie, so we the interpreter is what binds our solution to one specific tech stack.
+^In this implementation, we're using ZIO and Doobie, which means the interpreter serves as the connection point that links our abstract solution to this specific tech stack

 ^Note that by using pattern matching, the compiler will help us ensure we've covered all cases.